hamidyfine/weather-app/README.md

-# Weather Vibe - Weather Forecast App
+# Weather Forecast App

-Weather Vibe is a weather forecast app built with Vite, React, TypeScript, Redux, Tailwind CSS, and Mantine.
+Weather Forecast App built with Vite, React, TypeScript, Redux, Tailwind CSS, and Mantine.
 It provides users with accurate weather information and a delightful user experience.
-With Weather Vibe, you can stay updated on the weather conditions and plan your activities accordingly.
+With Weather Forecast App, you can stay updated on the weather conditions and plan your activities accordingly.

 ## Installation

-To get started with Weather Vibe, follow these simple steps:
+To get started with Weather Forecast App, follow these simple steps:

 1. **Clone the repository:**

    ```sh
    git clone https://github.com/hamidyfine/weather-app
    cd weather-vibe
    ```

 2. **Install dependencies:**

    ```sh
    yarn
    ```